danilocgsilva/programming-knowledge/exercises.md

 * 226
 * 95

+2. Convert the following binary number to decimal

+* 1101100111
+* 100101

-2. What is the result of the following expressions?
+3. What is the result of the following expressions?
 Considers to store number in with 16 bits when necessary.

 * a. `222 << 2`
 * b. `56 & 33`